Explore Florida's Lighthouses

 The beautifully restored keeper's house has galleries for viewing artifacts from shipwrecks located by underwater archaeologists.
 The history of the U.S. Coast Guard and the shrimping industry of St. Augustine in the 1940s and 1950s, are also shared.
 The nearby visitors center is both the entrance and exit, and houses a small exhibition gallery and a gift shop.
 An audio tour is offered free with admission.
 The admission fee helps with preservation and research about our nation’s earliest maritime history.

 Since you will already be on A1A, the easiest and most scenic route to reach the next lighthouse is to simply stay on that road and drive south about 50 miles to Daytona Beach.
 A1A is also called Atlantic Ave. once you reach Daytona Beach.
 At the Dunlawton Bridge in Port Orange, A1A turns inland.
 Stay on South Atlantic Ave. until it ends (about five miles) and follow signs to reach the lighthouse.
-The Ponce de Leon Inlet Lighthouse, (386) 761-1821, a 175-foot tall tower and one of the tallest masonry towers in the U.S., was completed in 1887 to guide mariners as they navigated one of the nation's most treacherous inlets.
+The Ponce de Leon Inlet Lighthouse and Museum, (386) 761-1821, a 175-foot tall tower and one of the tallest masonry towers in the U.S., was completed in 1887 to guide mariners as they navigated one of the nation's most treacherous inlets.
 A National Historic Landmark, this is one of only a handful of early light stations that has retained all of its original buildings.
 Here you'll see a variety of exhibits in the restored keeper's dwellings, plus a modern exhibit hall devoted to the museum’s collection of magnificent Fresnel lenses.
 A 203-step climb brings you to the lighthouse tower's main gallery and a panoramic view of the Atlantic coast.
 The museum is open seven days a week.

 To find the next lighthouse at Jupiter Inlet, head back north on A1A approximately five miles and turn left on Dunlawton Blvd.
 Follow Dunlawton five miles west to I-95.
 Head south on I-95 for 130 miles to the S.R.
 70/Okeechobee Rd. exit (Exit 129).
 Bear right on Okeechobee Rd., then turn left on S. Kings Hwy. to get to the entrance ramp for Florida's Turnpike.
 Take the turnpike to the Indiantown Rd./Jupiter east exit (Exit 116) to U.S. Highway 1 and turn left.
 Turn Right on Alt.
 A1A/Beach Road, then take the first right into Lighthouse Park at Captain Armour’s Way.
-Designed by Lieutenant George Gordon Meade, the Jupiter Inlet Lighthouse's, (561) 747-8380, distinctive red tower was first illuminated in 1860.
+Designed by Lieutenant George Gordon Meade, the Jupiter Inlet Lighthouse and Museum's, (561) 747-8380, distinctive red tower was first illuminated in 1860.
 Meade was famous, not only as a Union general, but also as the engineer of several revolutionary screw-pile lighthouses.
 The 108-foot tower sits on a 48-foot tall ancient Indian shell mound and is topped with its original first-order Fresnel lens, possibly the oldest in the state.
 A small museum in the tower's former oil storage building showcases the station's long career.
 Extensive renovation of the lighthouse was completed in 2000.

 To reach today's first lighthouse, return to I-95 and drive south 80 miles to Miami.
 Take the Rickenbacker Causeway exit (Exit 1A), continue east on the Causeway (S.R 913) across Biscayne Bay, past the Miami Seaquarium onto Key Biscayne itself.
 The road will end at the Bill Baggs Cape Florida State Park, home of the Cape Florida Lighthouse, (305) 361-5811, Dade County's oldest structure.
 The original Cape Florida lighthouse was built at the southern tip of Key Biscayne and was heavily damaged in 1836 during a Seminole attack.
 The present tower, dating from 1847, was raised and improved by George G. Meade in 1855 to extend its visibility from the sea.
 An extensive restoration project spearheaded by The Dade Heritage Trust and the Florida Park Service was completed in 1996, so the lighthouse and keeper's quarters today faithfully reflect their 1855 appearance, minus the large second order Fresnel lens that was removed in 1878 when the tower was decommissioned.